HaydenBL/midi2smw/README.md

   where different notes are used for different drum sounds.
 * Tracks can be split by specifying specific notes in a track to split into a separate track.
 Again, this would most likely be useful for a drum track where you want to remove a certain sound from the channel.
-* By default, output is will be compressed with loops (no guarantee it's 100% optimal) but this can be disabled.
+* By default, output is be compressed with loops for repeating sections (no guarantee it's 100% optimal) but this can be disabled.
+It will also put long rests into loops so they're not strung together with a bunch of ties.

 ### Usage
 `midi2smw.exe <flags> inputMidi.mid`